 - Further Mechanics

+- Electric and Magnetic Fields

-- Particle Physics
+- Nuclear and Particle Physics

+- Thermodynamics

-- Modelling the Universe
+- Space

-- Nuclear Physics
+- Nuclear Radiation

-- Thermal Physics

 - Gravitational Fields

-- Electromagnetism.
+- Oscillations.

 Assessment consists of three externally examined papers and the Science Practical Endorsement.
-Students must complete all assessments in May/June in any single year.
+You must complete all assessments in May/June in any single year.

-- Paper 1 30% (Mechanics, DC circuits, Electromagnetism, Thermal Physics) - Paper 2 30% (Material Science, Quantum Theory, Nuclear Physics, Modelling the Universe) - Paper 3 40% (Synoptic assessment; all content covered in year 12 and year 13).
+- Paper 1: 30% (Mechanics, DC circuits, Electromagnetism, Thermal Physics) - Paper 2: 30% (Material Science, Quantum Theory, Nuclear Physics, Modelling the Universe) - Paper 3: 40% (Synoptic assessment; all content covered in year 12 and year 13).

-Practical endorsement: Students will be assessed through a minimum of 16 identified practical activities within each qualification.
-The assessment outcomes will be reported separately on students' certificates alongside the overall grade for the qualification.
-To achieve a pass, students must demonstrate that they are competent in all of the practical skills listed in the subject content requirements.
+Practical endorsement: You will be assessed through a minimum of 16 identified practical activities within each qualification.
+The assessment outcomes will be reported separately on certificates alongside the overall grade for the qualification.
+To achieve a pass, you must demonstrate that you are competent in all of the practical skills listed in the subject content requirements.